matatk/element-highlighter/README.md

 An XPath can return more than just an element, or elements, but only XPaths that return elements are supported.

+If you unload (or reload, or update) the extension whilst matches are highlighted, you'll need to refresh those pages to restore their appearance, and correct extension behaviour.

-The extension is forbidden from running on some pages.
-If you visit a built-in browser page (where the URL doesn't start with `https?://`) the pop-up's input controls will be disabled.
-However, the extension will also not run on the browser's extension store pages, and that is not detected by the pop-up.
+The extension is forbidden from running on built-in browser pages (where the URL doesn't start with `https?://`), and the browsers' extension store pages.
+The pop-up doesn't reflect this.

 Acknowledgements
 ----------------